python-australia/paeps/paep-3-mission/README.md

 * How do we make it easier for organisers of local Python user groups to find potential sponsors and/or recurring venues for their meetup?

-Quite frequently, these arrangement are based on specific individuals within the local user groups, which means they can falter if those individual change jobs, or stop being actively involved in the organisation of that user group.
+Quite frequently, these arrangements are based on specific individuals within the local user groups, which means they can falter if those individual change jobs, or stop being actively involved in the organisation of that user group.